gkjohnson/closed-chain-ik-js/README.md

 Declares the relationship between this joint and the given child link is a closure meaning there is no direct parent child relationship but the [Solver](#Solver) will treat the closure link as a target for this joint to keep them closed.

+Note that when making a closure connection between a Joint and a Link the link will not be added to the Joints `children` array and instead will only be available on the `child` field.
+The Joint will be appended to the Links `closureJoints` array.

 ## Goal

 _extends [Joint](#Joint)_